Limited Time Offer: Save 50% On Our 'Be Money Savvy' Course Here

 I really started to get serious about my retirement options around five years ago – at a time when I wasn’t planning to call it quits on work for another 15 years.

-The five-step process I detail in this article is the one that used to give me clarity on what I need to do to get to where I want to be when I do retire.
+The six-step process I detail in this article is the one that used to give me clarity on what I need to do to get to where I want to be when I do retire.
 It’s the process that I use when I review my retirement planning every six months.

 30-Second Summary